Rodney King: Death

-On Father's Day, June 17, 2012, King's partner, Cynthia Kelley, found King dead underwater at the bottom of his swimming pool.
+On Father's Day, June 17, 2012, King's partner, Cynthia Kelley, found him dead underwater at the bottom of his swimming pool.
 King died 28 years to the day after his father, Ronald King, was found dead in his bathtub in 1984.

 Police in Rialto received a 911 call from Kelley at about 5:25 a.m.
-(PDT).
+PDT.
 Responding officers removed King from the pool and performed CPR on him.
-Still pulseless, he was then transferred to an advanced life support ambulance where paramedics attempted to revive him.
-He was transported to Arrowhead Regional Medical Center in Colton, California, and was pronounced dead on arrival at 6:11 a.m.
-(PDT) The Rialto Police Department began a standard drowning investigation and said there did not appear to be any foul play.
+Still pulseless, King was then transferred to an advanced life support ambulance where paramedics attempted to revive him.
+King was transported to Arrowhead Regional Medical Center in Colton, California, and was pronounced dead on arrival at 6:11 a.m. at the age of 47.
+The Rialto Police Department began a standard drowning investigation and said there did not appear to be any foul play.

-On August 23, 2012, King's autopsy results were released, stating he died of accidental drowning.
+On August 23, 2012, King's autopsy results were released, stating that he died of accidental drowning.
 The combination of alcohol, cocaine, and PCP found in his system were contributing factors, as were cardiomegaly and focal myocardial fibrosis.
 The conclusion of the report stated: "The effects of the drugs and alcohol, combined with the subject's heart condition, probably precipitated a cardiac arrhythmia, and the subject, incapacitated in the water, was unable to save himself."

 Al Sharpton delivered the eulogy at King's funeral.
-King is interred at Forest Lawn Memorial Park in Los Angeles County, California.
+King is interred at Forest Lawn Memorial Park in the Hollywood Hills neighborhood of Los Angeles, California.

 Legacy

-Rodney King has become a symbol of police brutality, but his family remembers him as a "human, not a symbol".
+King has become a symbol of police brutality, but his family remembers him as a "human, not a symbol."
 King never advocated for hatred or violence against the police, pleading, "Can we all get along?"
-Since his death, his daughter Lora King has worked with the LAPD to build bridges between the police and the black community.
-She also started a nonprofit, the Rodney King Foundation, on behalf of her father.
+Since his death, his daughter, Lora King, has worked with the LAPD to build bridges between the police and the black community.
+She also started a nonprofit organisation, the Rodney King Foundation, on behalf of King.